kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 ## Invited Talks
 - *Lateral Gradients in Salinity Stratification driving differences in Diurnal Warm Layer evolution in the Bay of Bengal*, **Physical Oceanography Departmental Seminar, Woods Hole Oceanographic Institution**, Falmouth, USA, August 2024.
 - *Diurnal Warm Layers and its lateral gradients in the Bay of Bengal*, **Seminar, School of Earth, Ocean and Climate Sciences , IIT Bhubaneswar**, Bhubaneswar, India, July 2024.
-- *Air-sea flux parameterization development using EKAMSAT and other field campaign observations.*, **Seminar, EKAMSAT Spring 2024 Seminar Series**, Online, April 2024 (co-presented with Dr. Hyodae Seo).
+- *Air-sea flux parameterization development using EKAMSAT and other field campaign observations.*, **Seminar, EKAMSAT Spring 2024 Seminar Series**, Online, April 2024 (co-presented with [Dr Hyodae Seo](https://www.soest.hawaii.edu/oceanography/uehiro-associate-professors-2/)).
 - *Physics of Hurricane wake evolution: A case study in the Arabian Sea*, **Plenary talk at 2024 IMS Symposium, University of Massachusetts, Dartmouth**, New Bedford, USA, March 2024.
 - *Physics of Diurnal Warm Layers and its lateral gradients in the Bay of Bengal*, **DEOS Seminar, SMAST, University of Massachusetts, Dartmouth**, New Bedford, USA, January 2024.
 - *Lateral Gradients in Diurnal Warm Layers in the Bay of Bengal*, **Seminar, Indian Institute of Tropical Meteorology**, Pune, India, July 2023.